Investors Policy

 S. No. Purpose Form No.

-1. Request for registering PAN, KYC details or changes/ updation thereof Form ISR-1
+1. Request for registering PAN, KYC details (including Bank account details for dividend processing in electronic mode) or changes/ updation thereof Form ISR-1

 2. Confirmation of Signature of securities holder by the Banker Form ISR-2